 This means doing your practice regardless of how you feel about it.

-Meditating when you feel good is easy, it seems to have a self-sustaining momentum, but meditating when you feel emotional is more challenging, and you may start to question whether you really want to do it, but these times can be extremely valuable.
+When you’re feeling good meditation is easy, it seems to have a self-sustaining momentum, but meditating when you feel emotional is more challenging, and you may start to question whether you really want to do it, but these times can be extremely valuable.
 Meditating when you’re flooded with thoughts may not always feel like you’re doing much, but you are training your mind.

 I know I’ve had times when I was frustrated or stressed and the last thing I wanted to do was meditate, but I did it anyway.
 Sometimes during the meditations it felt like I was wasting my time, but afterwards it was clear that in doing it, I had shifted my state, and even more so I had engaged a part of me that is bigger than the emotions.

 What I’ve noticed with all the students I’ve worked with is, the ones who meditate consistently, even when they don’t feel like it, achieve success.
 While those who only meditate when they feel like it, have very mixed results and usually not to the degree that will make a difference in their life when they need it.

 Meditation is not a magic pill… you do have to do the practice.
 An entire life of creating the habits of who you are, won’t be changed without some effort.